MarcoSimoes/setplaysdataset/USAGE.md

 You can see in the image above an example of the screen where you select players.
 First, you choose players from your team: teammates.
 You can click on each player in the field to select it.
 Notice that the t-shirt number of each selected player is shown near the check box *Teammates selected*.
 While choosing teammates, you can click on the field (maybe you need to click twice, not double-click) to set focus to the RoboViz main windows and use camera control to view other players you want to select.
 When all Teammates are selected, check the *Teammates selected* checkbox.
+A player executing *Hold* will do his best to avoid losing ball possession, but he will not move the ball to a particular region.
+He will only hold the ball in the same area where he is in the current step.

 ![Teammates Selected][RVizTeamSel]